biscuit-js/biscuit-store/README.md

 import { observer, useDispatch } from "@biscuit-store/react";
 import { counterAdd, counterClear } from "./store/root.js";

-// Observer, allows you to update the component
+// The observer allows you to update the component
-// and sends data from the store to the component.
-// for a component to work with specific states,
-// actions are specified as dependencies in the second argument. const App = observer(
+// and get data from the associated stores. const App = observer(
     ({ value }) => {
         return (